14 day plan

 Exodus 2:1-25

-19They answered, “An Egyptian rescued us from the shepherds.
-He even drew water for us and watered the flock.”
+19They answered, “An Egyptian rescued us from the shepherds, and he even watered our sheep and goats.”